jlian/cec_auto_audio/README.md

 ## Requirements

+- A Raspberry Pi (or some other CEC-capable device) connected to your AVR or TV with HDMI (USB-HDMI adaptors won't work) on the CEC-enabled port (usually 0)
 - Python 3.6+
 - `cec-client` from libCEC: `sudo apt-get install cec-utils`
-- CEC-capable TV, AVR, and a device with CEC adapter (e.g., Raspberry Pi)

 ## Installation